 - Query BigQuery data using magic commands in notebooks.

-- Query and visualize BigQuery data using BigQuery Python client library and Pandas
+- Query and visualize BigQuery data using the BigQuery Python client library and pandas.

-BigQuery is a paid product and you incur BigQuery usage costs when accessing BigQuery.
-BigQuery query pricing provides the first 1 TB per month free of charge.
-For more information, see BigQuery pricing.
+BigQuery is a paid product, so you incur BigQuery usage costs when accessing BigQuery.
+The first 1 TB of query data processed each month is free.
+For more information, see the BigQuery pricing page.

 Before you begin

 In the Google Cloud console, on the project selector page, select or create a Google Cloud project.

 Make sure that billing is enabled for your Cloud project.
 Learn how to check if billing is enabled on a project.